Your target net worth.

 Drag accounts to reorder, group them under Investments and Depository, hide the ones you don't track.

 Each $1,000 contributed slides your FIRE date a little earlier.
-Gentry shows the new date the instant your transaction posts, so you see the lift, not estimate it.
+Gentry shows the new date the instant your transaction posts, so you can see the lift instead of guessing at it.

 Gentry is in open beta.
 The whole product is free while we ship the rest of the roadmap.
-You pay nothing, you see no ads, and your data stays yours.
+You won't pay anything or see a single ad, and your data stays yours.

 Pricing kicks in when we ship 1.0.
 Beta closes February 28 2027.
 We announce the launch date 30 days in advance so nobody is surprised.